Ludwig Windthorst: Biography

-After the death of Hermann von Mallinckrodt (1821-1874) in 1874, Windthorst became leader of the party and maintained that position until his death.
-It was chiefly owing to his skill and courage as a parliamentary debater and his tact as a leader, that the party held its own and constantly increased in numbers during the great struggle with the Prussian government.
+After the death of Hermann von Mallinckrodt (1821–1874) in 1874, Windthorst became leader of the party and maintained that position until his death.
+It was chiefly owing to his skill and courage as a parliamentary debater and his tact as a leader that the party held its own and constantly increased in numbers during the great struggle with the Prussian government.
 He was especially exposed to the attacks of Bismarck, who attempted, personally, to discredit him and to separate him from the rest of the party.
 And, he was by far the ablest and most dangerous critic of Bismarck's policy.
 The change of policy in 1879 led to a great alteration in his position: he was reconciled to Bismarck and even sometimes attended receptions at Bismarck's house.
 Never, however, was his position so difficult as during the negotiations which led to a repeal of the May laws.

-On the background of rising anti-Semitism, he stood up for the Jews and enforced the expulsion of anti-Semitic members from the Center Party.
+Against the background of rising antisemitism, he stood up for the Jews and enforced the expulsion of antisemitic members from the Center Party.

-In 1887, Bismarck appealed to the Pope to use his authority to order the Center to support the military proposals of the government.
+In 1887, Bismarck appealed to the Pope to use his authority to order the center to support the military proposals of the government.
 Windthorst took the responsibility of keeping the papal instructions secret from the rest of his party and of disobeying the instructions.
 In a great meeting at Cologne in March 1887, he defended and justified his action, and claimed for the Center full independence of action in all purely political questions.
 In the social reform, he supported Bismarck, and as the undisputed leader of the largest party in the Reichstag, he was able to exercise influence over the action of the government after Bismarck's retirement.
-His relations with the emperor William II became very cordial, and in 1891 he achieved a great parliamentary triumph by defeating the School bill and compelling Gossler to resign.
+His relations with the emperor William II became very cordial, and in 1891 he achieved a great parliamentary triumph by defeating the School bill and compelling Heinrich von Gossler to resign.